besty1993/besty1993.github.io/_posts/2020-12-08-EfficientNet.md

 # Problems to solve
 - In previous work, it was common to scale only one of the three dimensions : depth, width, and image resolution
-> - Depth : The number of ConvNet layers
+  - Depth : The number of ConvNet layers
-> - Width : The number of channels of each ConvNet layer
+  - Width : The number of channels of each ConvNet layer
-> - Image Resolution : Input image size(Height*Width)
+  - Image Resolution : Input image size (Height*Width)
 - Is there a principled method to scale up ConvNets that can achieve better accuracy and efficiency?

 <p align="center">